hpides/pmem-olap/scripts/reproducibility/README.txt

 The reproducibilty contains two parts: 1.
 The microbenchmarks and 2.
 The Star Schema benchmarks.

 Microbenchmarks:
+**NOTE: For reproducibility, please use the scripts in `scripts/reproducibility` as they are generic.
+The scripts in `scripts/microbenchmarks` are internal and you will have to adjust the paths to the binaries manually.**
 ---PMEM Server---
 1. First, on the PMEM server, build the benchmarking binaries by following the instructions in ${REPOSITORY_ROOT}/microbenchmarks/README.md.
 2. Please have a look at the reproducibility/microbenchmarks.sh file and adjust line 3 according to your system setup.
 Then, execute the script on the server.
 This will take ~72 hours.
 Make sure you have 4 NUMA sockets available or adjust the numa bindings in the scripts to match your setup.